Kościuszko in Racławice: History of the painting

 The Matejko Jubilee Committee which intended to purchase his painting Jan Sobieski pod Wiedniem (Jan Sobieski at Vienna) collected funds to purchase that painting, but during the celebration of the 200th anniversary of the relief of Vienna, Matejko announced that he had decided to donate the painting to the Pope on behalf of the Polish nation.
 This decision surprised the committee, which, after an extraordinary meeting on 13 September 1883 announced that it would ask Matejko to paint a copy of the painting; and if he did not agree, to paint another painting with historical content, which would be donated to the National Museum in Kraków.
 The collection of funds from donations for that initiative continued, and that by 1 November 1883 anyone who made a contribution would be able to request a refund.
 In December 1883, the committee reported that only 360 of the 32,234 Austro-Hungarian guldens collected by 1 December had been withdrawn.

-Matejko decided to paint Kościuszko at Racławice in 1884.
+Matejko decided to paint Kościuszko in Racławice in 1884.
 It was preceded by pencil sketches (six of which are preserved to this day in the National Museum in Kraków) and an oil sketch, currently in the National Museum in Warsaw.
 In February 1887, the canvas was brought from Paris and hung in the studio in the building of the Academy of Fine Arts.
 On 12 March 1887 Matejko began working on the final shape of the painting.
 He probably encountered some difficulties, because he interrupted his work until 20 August and went once again to Racławice to make landscape sketches from nature.
 The second break in his work occurred in February 1888 and was caused by his serious illness.
 Ultimately, the work was completed at the end of April the same year.
 In May 1888, preparations for the construction of the picture frame began.
 The cost of the frame was 3,000 guldens, and the work was supervised by Władysław Chrośnikiewicz.